junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The one thing they really want, is the one thing they could have.

-Dean breathes slow and deeply, closing his eyes in the quiet night.
+Dean breathes slowly and deeply, closing his eyes in the quiet night.

 Maybe they will, *one day*.
 When all is done, maybe they will.